canonical/cloud-init/doc/rtd/topics/datasources/vmware.rst

 2. Create a file /etc/cloud/cloud.cfg.d/99-vmware-guest-customization.cfg with
-   below content will enable vmware customization, but only try to apply a traditional Linux guest customization configuration:
+   below content will enable vmware customization, but only try to apply a traditional Linux guest customization configuration, and set the maximum time of waiting for vmware customization file to 10 seconds:

 .. code-block:: yaml